Marie-Vi/bogutski-qa5-project/_DOCS/user/homepage.md

 * The teaching principles and methods.
 * A progress monitor information by providing statistics of an individual student and a whole group studying progress.

 * "Group work synergy" contains a short description of page "Groups" https://app.pasv.us/group.
-It has no link to this page, and it only shows a screenshot of this section.
+It has no link to this page, and it only shows a screenshot of this section;

 * "Progress analysis" contains a short description of student progress chart situated at the page "Profile".
-It has no link to this page, and it only shows a screenshot of this chart.
+It has no link to this page, and it only shows a screenshot of this chart;

 * "Quizzes" contains a short description of training tests that students must pass after completing a lesson before commencing a new one.
-Description has no link to this page, and it only shows a screenshot of training tests.
+Description has no link to this page, and it only shows a screenshot of training tests;

 * "Daily reports" contains a short description of page "Diary" https://app.pasv.us/diary.
-It has no link to this page, and it only shows a screenshot of this section.
+It has no link to this page, and it only shows a screenshot of this section;

 * "Lectures" contains a short description of page "Diary" situated in section "Groups" https://app.pasv.us/group.
 Section "Groups" contains different groups allocated by topic under study.
 For each group there is a personal list of lectures.
-Description has no a link to this page, and it only shows screenshot of this section.
+Description has no a link to this page, and it only shows screenshot of this section;

 * "Real-time tracking progress" contains a short description of the progress of each student in comparison with other students of the group.
 The page can be found at https://app.pasv.us/course/5c140b2b42f6ea23059cbe8f/report.
  Description has no link to this page, and it only shows a screenshot of this section.